 Oats are considered a nervine – an herbal compound that acts as a general nerve tonic, calming the nerves when necessary, stimulating their activity when needed.
 Oats are used for treating a variety of nervous disorders.

 Oats benefit several body organs and systems, including skin, nervous system, stomach, spleen, lungs, and the urinary and reproductive systems.
 Herbal qualities of oats include:

 Oats act as a digestive aid to calm the intestinal tract.

 Oats can be used to achieve hormonal balance, and as a uterine tonic.

-Oats are also cholesterol lowering and reportedly good for treating a wide variety of diseases in humans and animals, including inflammatory conditions, mental or physical exhaustion, depression, dyspepsia, insomnia, fevers, sexual dysfunctions and as a tonic during menopause or after parturition.
+Oats are also cholesterol-lowering and reportedly good for treating a wide variety of diseases in humans and animals, including inflammatory conditions, mental or physical exhaustion, depression, dyspepsia, insomnia, fevers, sexual dysfunctions and as a tonic during menopause or after giving birth.